tupleapp/pair-programming-guide/_pages/antipatterns.md

 Give your driver a chance to notice their own syntax errors and typos.

 Constantly pointing out small errors hurts flow.
 Yours _and_ theirs.
+It may also make your pair self-conscious.

 Remember: your job is to consider the bigger picture, not to point out misspelled words as soon as you spot them.